 - (1) Fees.
 The Judicial Conference of the United States establishes fees for records or services provided by the clerk of court.
 The current fee schedule is available on the court's website. - (2) Case Files.
 Unless access is restricted, documents and items filed in the record may be viewed at no cost at the clerk's office.
 Where feasible, copies may also be obtained for a fee.
 The electronic record is available to remote access for a fee. - (3) Verbatim Record.
 The court will take the record by either stenotype reporting or electronic sound recording.
 The clerk may provide electronic sound recordings of hearings not attended by a court reporter.
 A recording is not an official record of the court. - (4) Transcripts. - (A) Official Record.
 Only certified transcripts filed by the individual designated to produce the record are official records of the court. - (B) Obtaining Transcripts.
 Policies regarding compensation to court reporters and the availability of transcripts, as well as forms for requesting transcripts, may be found on the court's website, or by contacting the clerk's office. - (C) Realtime.
-Attorneys of record may order and receive Realtime transcription of court proceedings.
-A Realtime unedited transcript may only be distributed to ordering parties, their cocounsel, experts, and staff.
-It is not to be made available to the public, including news organizations or other nonparticipants, and it may not be cited or used in the manner of a certified transcript. - (5) Stricken Documents.
-A stricken document remains in the public record if originally filed there, unless the judge orders it sealed to protect privacy or security interests.
-A stricken document remains under seal if it was sealed when stricken.
+Attorneys of record may order and receive Realtime transcription of court proceedings from Realtime certified court reporters.
+A Realtime unedited transcript may only be distributed to ordering parties, their co-counsel, experts, and staff.
+It is not to be made available to the public, including news organizations or other nonparticipants, and it may not be cited or used in the manner of a certified transcript. - (D) Filing.
+Parties shall not file or attach a transcript or transcript excerpt of a court proceeding in the public docket during the 90-day transcript restriction period.
+If reference to a transcript is necessary, parties shall refer to the docket entry containing the official transcript.
+The Clerk's Office shall seal any transcripts which do not comply with this rule.

-(c) Broadcasting Prohibited.
+- (5) Stricken Documents.
+A stricken document remains in the public record if originally filed there, unless the presiding judge orders it sealed to protect privacy or security interests.
+A stricken document remains under seal if it was sealed when stricken. - (c) Broadcasting Prohibited.
 Inside the courthouses of this District, broadcasting is prohibited, regardless of technology or medium.
-District and magistrate judges, may however, participate in pilot programs established by the Judicial Conference of the United States for purposes of livestreaming audio or video of specified court proceedings.
+District and magistrate judges presiding over civil cases, may however, provide the public with live audio access to non-trial proceedings that do not involve witness testimony participate in pilot programs established by the Judicial Conference of the United States for purposes of livestreaming audio or video of specified court proceedings.